-To date, little research makes use of the predictive value of structural discounting estimates.
+Our finding is encouraging.
+Those workers who receive effort contracts that were tailored to their individual discounting parameters were significantly more likely to meet the policy objective relative to untailored workers.
+That is, using structurally identified estimates of discounting parameters to form a new incentive contract can indeed have a predictable effect on behavior.
+To date, little research makes use of such predictive value of structural discounting estimates.
 Our results show not only that estimates are predictive, but also that useful parameter estimates are identifiable from a very limited number of experimental choices.
 This suggests that the substantial effort of articulating and estimating structural models in this domain has been well-invested.

 This paper also speaks to a recent discussion on the external validity of experimentally administered randomized control trials.
-Developing structural models through which to interpret experimental treatment effects potentially provides a means for generalizing results to other settings (Acemoglu, 2010; Banerjee, Chassang and Snowberg, 2016).60 In our setting, translating from our reduced form experimental treatment effects to a structural model of choice requires a set of potentially strong (and implausible) assumptions.61 Nonetheless, the finding of predictive validity in this case suggests there is indeed potential for using structure as a means of increasing the external validity of results obtained from a single sample.
+Developing structural models through which to interpret experimental treatment effects potentially provides a means for generalizing results to other settings (Acemoglu, 2010; Banerjee, Chassang and Snowberg, 2016).
+In our setting, translating from our reduced form experimental treatment effects to a structural model of choice requires a set of potentially strong (and implausible) assumptions.
+Nonetheless, the finding of predictive validity in this case suggests there is indeed potential for using structure as a means of increasing the external validity of results obtained from a single sample.